ttm-advisors/school-network-diagnostic-guide/FAQ.md

 Conversions and examples:
 * 1 Gbps = 1000 Mbps = 1,000,000 Kbps = 1,000,000,000 bps.
 * Dial-up modems used to connect to the internet in the 1990s were usually 14.4kbps or 28.8kbps
-* Early first generation "high speed" DSL and cable modem services were in the area of 500kbps to 1Mbps (1000kbps).
+* Early first generation "high speed" DSL and cable modem services were in the range of 500kbps to 1Mbps (1000kbps).
 * A standard speed offered by Verizon's home FIOS internet service is 100 Mbps, approximately 100x faster than the first generation "high speed" internet services of 20 years ago.
-* Some companies (e.g., Spectrum) now offer 1 Gbps home service.
+* Some companies (e.g., Spectrum) now offer 1 Gbps home service, 1000x an early era high speed connection.

 Bits should not be confused with bytes.
 A byte is eight bits.
-With eight bits - eight 1s and 0s - there are enough different permutations of 1s and 0s possible (specifically 256) that this amount of bits used together becomes quite useful to programmers.
-It is with bytes, not bits, that we measure things like files that get transferred on a network.
+With eight bits - eight 1s and 0s - there are enough different permutations of 1s and 0s possible (specifically 256 combinations) that this amount of bits when used together becomes quite useful to programmers.
+So it is with bytes, not bits, that we measure things like files that get transferred on a network.

 The following picture is of a school in the Bronx.
-The size of this file that contains this picture is 52,000 bytes.
+The size of the file that contains this picture is 52,000 bytes.
 Given there are 8 bits in every byte that means there are 416,000 bits in this file.
 If an internet connection can transfer data at 1Mbps (1,000,000 bits per second), it will take just under a half second for this image to be transferred from the server on which its hosted to your computer.
 <center><img src="/assets/buildings/NYC_Dept_Ed_panoramic_photo_Theodore_Roosevelt_HS_building_Jun_2004.jpg" width="600" align="center" border="1"></center>

 ### Where does bandwidth for schools come from and is there enough to go around?